SkymanOne/folidity/reports/main.typ

 #pagebreak()
 ==== Expressions

 Primitive types are pushed onto the stack using the standard set of opcodes, which allows the encoding of non-standard types into AVM-recognised types.
-For signed integers, twos-complement conversion is performed.
+For signed integers, a signed-magnitude technique is used #footnote[https://en.wikipedia.org/wiki/Signed_number_representations].
+Signed integers are represented using 16-byte arrays, where the first 8 bytes correspond to the sign, and the other 8 represent the magnitude.
+The compiler then injects helper functions for signed operations in Teal into the final binary.
 Floating point numbers are encoded using the IEEE 754 standard.
 Variables are resolved by accessing concrete chunks and prepending them to the current piece of a stack.

 Enums are resolved by encoding them into a byte array of 2 uint64 integers where the first value indicates the index of the enum in the contract definition, and the other one corresponds to the variant's position.
 Binay operations (e.g. summation, subtraction) are emitted by pushing left and right values onto the stack before pushing the operation opcode.